Novated Lease Pros & Cons

 - Hidden Costs outweighing the tax savings

 Unlike consumer loan contracts, leasing companies are not required to disclose the final interest rate charged to the customer, or the costs of insurances.
 Often high commissions are applied to the loan unbeknownst to the customer, which offset the tax savings.
-You can see our article on the hidden costs of novated leases.
+You can see our article on novated lease cost.

 - fringe benefits tax (FBT).